Test your localised app

 Plan for international marketing

-Prepare to run a Universal App Campaign (UAC), and country-specific marketing from launch.
+Prepare to run an App Campaign, and country-specific marketing from launch.
 Use the Google Play badge generator to build localised badges for websites or marketing materials.
 Generate new device art for promotional material with screenshots from your new localisation.

 Support international users after launch